eMagin Corporation (EMAN) Shares Down Despite Recent Market Volatility

 Sponsored

 The average price point forecasted by analysts for eMagin Corporation (EMAN) is $3.00, which is $0.92 above the current market price.
-The public float for EMAN is 77.22M, and currently, short sellers hold a 3.09% ratio of that floaft.
-The average trading volume of EMAN on April 03, 2023 was 400.60K shares.
+The public float for EMAN is 77.22M, and currently, short sellers hold a 3.09% ratio of that float.
+The average trading volume of EMAN on April 07, 2023 was 458.40K shares.

 EMAN’s Market Performance